ShashankKumbhare/facial-keypoints-detecter/README.md

 - This facial keypoints dataset consists of 5770 color images.
 - 3462 are training images.
 - 2308 are test images.
-- The information about the images and keypoints in this dataset are summarized in CSV files, which we can read in using pandas.
-Let's read the training CSV and get the annotations in an (N, 2) array where N is the number of keypoints and 2 is the dimension of the keypoint coordinates (x, y).
+- The information about the images and keypoints in this dataset are summarized in CSV files.